Long-lived particle reconstruction downstream of the LHCb magnet: Conclusions and prospects

 \section{Conclusions and prospects}

 The feasibility of the reconstruction of long-lived particles decaying inside the \lhcb dipole magnet region is demonstrated and the performance is evaluated in both simulation and data.
 Samples of \Lz and \KS hadrons, with the vertex position between 6.0 and 7.6\,m away from the IP, have been reconstructed inclusively and exclusively from \mbox{\LbToJpsiLz} and \mbox{\BdToJpsiKS} decays, using data recorded by \lhcb during the \lhc \runII, corresponding to an integrated luminosity of 6\invfb.
 Strange hadrons decaying in this region have traversed most of the magnetic field and experience maximal spin precession, thereby providing maximal sensitivity for measurements of magnetic and electric dipole moments.
-The reconstruction can be extended down to about two meters for use in direct searches of BSM LLPs.
+The reconstruction can directly be extended upstream to about $2.5\m$, thus expanding the decay volume of the detector reachable using Long and Downstream tracks.
 Due to the long extrapolation distances across the magnet region, the vertex reconstruction using tracks with hits only in the tracking stations downstream of the dipole magnet requires an accurate track transporter based on the Runge--Kutta method instead of the usual polynomial approximation.
-The experimental resolution largely benefits from the geometric and kinematic constraints of the decay chain when the long-lived particles are produced from exclusive \bquark-hadron decays.
-The combined use of a multivariate classifier with the Armenteros-Podolanski technique maximises the selection performance and mitigates cross-feed from other long-lived decays.
+The experimental resolution significantly benefits from the geometric and kinematic constraints of the decay chain when the long-lived particles are produced from exclusive \bquark-hadron decays.
+The combined use of a multivariate classifier, invariant-mass veto with particle mass hypothesis substitutions, and the Armenteros-Podolanski technique, maximises the selection performance and mitigates cross-feed from other long-lived decays.
 In addition, a second multivariate classifier specifically designed to remove wrongly reconstructed \ghost decays with closing-track topology, occurring especially in \mbox{$\Lz\to\proton\pim$} decays, has significantly improved the vertex and helicity angle resolutions.